Viruses Definition: A Case Study Guide About Life of Viruses (Updated)

-Positive strand RNA viruses are also known as a sense-strand RNA viruses.
-A virus whose genetic information consists of a single strand of RNA that is the positive (or sense) strand which encodes mRNA (messenger RNA) and protein.
+Positive strand RNA viruses are also known as sense-strand RNA viruses.
+A virus whose genetic information consists of a single strand of RNA that is the positive (or sense) strand that encodes mRNA (messenger RNA) and protein.
 Replication in positive-strand RNA viruses is via a negative-strand intermediate.
-Examples of positive-strand RNA viruses include polio virus, Coxsackie virus, and echovirus.
+Examples of positive-strand RNA viruses include poliovirus, Coxsackie virus, and echovirus.
 (Source: Medicine Net)

 Viruses that can be transmitted to the fetus and cause infection and tissue damage are called teratogenic viruses or teratogens.
 Five are known to be teratogenic viruses in humans: cytomegalovirus, rubella, herpes simplex, Venezuelan equine encephalitis, and varicella viruses.
 Other viruses that can infect and produce disease in the fetus are influenza, rubeola, Western equine encephalitis, variola, vaccinia, hepatitis B, echoviruses, and poliovirus.
 (Source: Link Springer)